Lifegiving: Album overview

 Lifegiving is a compilation of ten musical tracks of varied styles including Ambient music, World music, Electronic music, Ethnic music, Symphonic music and Soundtrack.

 One of the main characteristics of this album is the contrasting styles between the tracks.
 This feature tends to create an impression of surprise in the listener as each track switches to a different style than that from the previous track, developing a whole new musical landscape.
-The end result is a fresh, stimulating and entertaining experience.
+The result is a fresh, stimulating and entertaining experience.

 Although one of the tracks on this album had a collaborator (Alvaro Aguayo, playing the charango in "Sacred Earth"), all the tracks were composed, arranged, produced and recorded by Australis.

-This album appears to be available physically through online music retail stores like Amazon.com, CD Baby, etc. Additionally, it appears to be available digitally through digital music retailers like the iTunes Store, MSN Music, Rhapsody, etc.

-For reviews of Lifegiving, please see the External Links section below.